daddy-cool/highlogger/README.md

 ## Setup
-As mentioned above, HighLogger needs to be instanced at least once before you can use it and it will accept an object as parameter.
+As mentioned above, HighLogger needs to be instanced at least once, before you can use it.
+It will accept an object as parameter.

 ```node
 let logger = new HighLogger(config);